-The Tinnitus Treatment Center uses a holistic and progressive approach to treating tinnitus, developing an individualized treatment plan for each patient based on the results of a thorough evaluation.
-Tinnitus Retraining Therapy is the base theory for our methods but, as mentioned before, we use a holistic approach based on your individual needs that include the following types of treatments:
+The Tinnitus Treatment Center uses Integrative Tinnitus Therapy (ITT) which develops an individualized treatment plan for each patient based on the results of a thorough evaluation.
+Tinnitus Retraining Therapy and Polyvagal theory are the foundations for our methods.
+ITT is a holistic approach based on your individual needs that include the following types of assessments and treatments:

 Dr. Sara K. Downs, Director of the Tinnitus Treatment Center

 Meet Dr. Sara K. Downs, an audiologist who has been working with tinnitus patients for over 20 years.

 In addition to Audiology, Dr. Downs is Certified in Mind-Body Medicine and the Safe and Sound Protocol.
 She has additional training in nutrition, sleep hygiene, and coaching approaches; all can have an impact on successful tinnitus management.
 This holistic method of treatment called Integrative Tinnitus Therapy (ITT) is based on the neurophysiological model of tinnitus and the polyvagal theory.